joppuyo/acf-image-aspect-ratio-crop/readme.txt

 == Frequently Asked Questions ==

+= Can I use this plugin with a front-end acf_form? =

+Unfortunately this is not supported right now since the plugin requires `upload_files` capability to access the media library.
+If user does not have this permission, a basic upload dialog will be displayed without a cropper.
+You can enable cropping by assigning  `upload_files`  capability to the user role but this means that users are able to access the media library like admin users.
+I will look into implementing front-end form cropping without needing this capability in a future release of this plugin.

 = Can I access metadata in the original image from a cropped image? =

 Yes, the original image data is saved under `original_image` key in the returned ACF array.
 You can access data such as alt text, description and title this way.